jonnonz1/nz-statute-book/acts/public/1967/costs-in-criminal-cases-act-1967.md

 (2) Where on the arrest of that person any money was taken from him the court may in its discretion order the whole or any part of the money to be applied to any such payment.
 (3) Where the court convicts any person and the prosecutor has not prepaid any fees of court, the court may order the person convicted to pay the fees of court.
 (4) Any costs allowed under this section shall be specified in the conviction and may be recovered in the same manner as a fine.
-(5) If subsection (1) or subsection (3) applies and the defendant or person convicted is a Crown organisation convicted of an offence against the Building Act 1991, the Building Act 2004, the Health and Safety in Employment Act 1992, or the Resource Management Act 1991, any costs and fees awarded must be paid from the funds of that organisation.
+(5) If subsection (1) or subsection (3) applies and the defendant or person convicted is a Crown organisation convicted of an offence against the Building Act 1991, the Building Act 2004, the Health and Safety at Work Act 2015, or the Resource Management Act 1991, any costs and fees awarded must be paid from the funds of that organisation.

 ### 5 Costs of successful defendant
 (1) Where any defendant is acquitted of an offence or where the charge is dismissed or withdrawn, whether upon the merits or otherwise, the court may, subject to any regulations made under this Act, order that he be paid such sum as it thinks just and reasonable towards the costs of his defence.